North Bengal division

-North Bengal is a geographical region consisting of eight districts in the northern part of West Bengal.
+North Bengal is a geographical region consisting of eight districts in the northern part of West Bengal in India.
 To the north of this region are Sikkim and Bhutan; to the east are Assam and the Rangpur and Rajshahi divisions of Bangladesh; to the south is the Murshidabad district of West Bengal; and to the west are Bihar and Nepal.
 The Ganges River separates North Bengal from South Bengal.

 Geographically, this region is made up of the Darjeeling hills and the Dooars plains.
 Economically, North Bengal is backward compared to South Bengal.
 However, due to its scenic natural environment, the tourism industry in this region is very well developed.
 Siliguri is the main city of North Bengal; it is the third most populous city in West Bengal and also the gateway to the entire northeastern region of India.